See Differentials for more details

 This is a vision-threatening condition.
 Symptoms suggestive of angle-closure glaucoma include:

 Pain in the affected eye

 Associated nausea or vomiting.

-If suspected, then immediate referral for an ophthalmological opinion and treatment should be sought.
+The cornea can appear hazy if corneal oedema is present, and the pupil may be fixed and mid-dilated.
+If angle-closure glaucoma is suspected, then immediate referral for an ophthalmological opinion and treatment should be sought.
 Delay in the diagnosis and referral of angle-closure glaucoma has been shown to be detrimental to the final outcome.

 Immediate treatment consists of carbonic anhydrase inhibitors, such as acetazolamide or methazolamide, to decrease aqueous humour formation.